The Ultimate Granada Travel Guide for First Time Visitors

 Casa Del Capitel Nazari Hotel

 The highlight of our visit to Granada was the Alhambra Palace of course.
-But there’s more to Granada than just Alhambra.
-Depending on how much time you have you can see and do many things.
+But there’s more to Granada than just the Alhambra.
+Depending on how much time you have, you can see and do many things.
+This Granada for first time visitors guide will help you enjoy this magical city.

 Plaza Nueva